 provided at times acceptable to the family, including times that accommodate the family's schedule and needs;

-provided in comfortable places, including home and/or community settings of the family's choosing; and
+provided in natural environments and comfortable places, including home and/or community settings of the family's choosing; and

 designed to support and meet the needs of the whole family.

-Examples: Times that accommodate the family's schedule and needs may include, for example, evenings and weekends, as well as specific times relevant to the educational content addressed (e.g., nap time, bath time).
+Examples: Times that accommodate the family's schedule and needs may include, for example, evenings and weekends, as well as specific times relevant to the educational content addressed (e.g., nap time, bath time) or the needs of the family (e.g., situations the family finds challenging).
 Other factors that can be considered when deciding the times services will be offered include, for example, staff availability and safety.
 Examples: Different programs may take different approaches to supporting and meeting the needs of the whole family.
 For example, while one program may be designed to include all family members in each scheduled contact, another program may be designed to include different parties at different times (e.g., involving children in some sessions, but having some sessions focus only on the parent(s)).
 In some cases, a program may be designed to support and meet the needs of the family as a whole, but only work with parents rather than also including children in services.

 Examples: Providing services in the home can be helpful because it can: (1) eliminate some logistical barriers to the family's participation; (2) enable workers to gain a better understanding of the family's environment; (3) allow workers to address issues in the home; and (4) promote skill acquisition and generalization.